 I like to learn and teach.
 The same enthusiasm a cat exhibits while unraveling a ball of yarn is how I feel about developing new insights and sharing them with others.

 However, I’ve noticed my passions for programming, cybersecurity, and really anything to do with hacking,1 are difficult to relay to others effectively, and I think I’ve figured out why.
-In order to explain my reasoning, let’s examine one of my other passions first: music.
+To explain my reasoning, let’s examine one of my other passions first: music.

 As a kid, I didn’t really know how to relate to people (I still struggle with that).
 The way I talked and conducted myself was foreign.
 I was an outsider, at least until I started playing music.
 That seemed to draw interest from others.
 People got curious and started talking to me more often.
 Using that window of opportunity and what I learned from observing others, I started to make friends.